fredrik9000/Firmadetaljer_Android/README.md

 - Search for companies by name
 - Search for companies by organization number
 - View company details
+- View the company's location in Google Maps (you will get an authorization failure, since the API key is kept privately.
+You need to create your own API key.)
 - Navigate to parent company details (for those that have parent companies)
 - Navigate to the company homepage
 - Viewed companies are persisted and shown in its own list when not searching